Can Boardroom Leadership Meet the Challenges of the Future?

-There’s never been more commentary on the challenges facing planet earth (and organisations and boardrooms) than we find entering the 21st millennium.
+There’s never been more commentary on the challenges facing planet earth (and organisations and boardrooms) than we find entering the 21st century.
 Humanity is challenged to lift its adaptability index massively.

 Corporates are more adaptable than governments and are ideally positioned to globally and locally confront the world’s most pressing issues.
 The boardroom is at the epicenter of corporate action.
 However, it will require exceptional leadership to successfully convert daunting global challenges into opportunities.